Consolidation & bulk allocation logistics software

 Integrate with existing systems

 Integrating with other in-house systems sometimes means the information is presented to your routing and scheduling system in an inconvenient format.
 For example, in the horticulture industry it is common to use a product called Plant Partner together with logistics software.
 This systems holds all orders as individual line items, but delivery from the nursery to the retailer may include hundreds of orders.
 Consolidation before starting the optimisation in your logistics software groups all the orders to the same customer first, perhaps reducing the number to 80 or so, creating a much smaller amount of data to work with.
 This also has the advantage of enabling the user to drag and drop whole deliveries between routes as the planner considers different options.
-Once completed, Truckstops VRS or Intro will deconsolidate the deliveries and send individual orders with their original order numbers back into Plant Partner.
+Once completed, Truckstops VRS will deconsolidate the deliveries and send individual orders with their original order numbers back into Plant Partner.

 Bulk allocation logistics planning software